eugenp/tutorials/performance-tests/README.md

-## Performance Tests

-This module contains articles about performance testing.
+This module contains code about performance testing.

 ### Running